raed-nimer/CI_PP1_CG/README.md

 ![Responsiveness View](assets/responsiveness-view.png)
 [Live webpage](https://raed-nimer.github.io/CI_PP1_CG/)

+# User Stories

+### First time user objectives
+- As a first time user, when I open the page I want to be sure that I am on the right page.
+- As a first time user, I want to be able to navigate easily through the website.
+- As a first time user, I want to be able to see what this gym is all about, learn more and contact them.
+- As a first time user, I want to able to navigate through the website on a mobile device.
+- As a first time user, I want to be able to find the gym location.

+### Returning user objectives
+- As a returning user, I would like to navigate to the right section quickly and easily.
+- As a returning user, I want to be able to find the price lists for the packages offered.
+- As a returning user, I want to be able to sign up to the gym community.
+- As a returning user, I want to be able to access the gym's social media pages.

 ### Navbar
 <p>The navigation bar has the gym logo and four links to various page sections such as "Program", "Pricing", "Sign up" and "Contact".
 When you hover over a link, it will be highlighted with a white underline.
 Additionally, there's a "Join Now" button that directs users to the sign-up form. </p>